PolarisMegrez/qphase/docs/dev_guide/backend.md

 ## The Backend Protocol

 The core of this system is the `BackendBase` Protocol, which defines the contract for all computational backends.
-It standardizes the API for array creation, linear algebra, and random number generation.
+It standardizes the API for array creation, linear algebra, random number generation, and common utility functions.

+**Strict Hardware Agnosticism**: The protocol is designed to prevent "host transfers" (moving data between CPU and GPU) during the simulation loop.
+All operations, including reshaping and indexing, must be performed via the backend interface.

 ```python
 @runtime_checkable